 I see this sort of question coming up all the time – especially on social media.
 Will my (insert model here) Mac be good enough to run Logic Pro?
 That kind of thing.
 Regular group participants get sick of this type of question.
 So here’s my version of an answer to it.

-Almost any Mac will run a version of Logic Pro, but maybe not the latest version.
+Almost any Mac will run a version of Logic Pro, but maybe not the latest version of Logic Pro.

-As of April 2021 only Big Sur and Catalina are the supported MacOS versions.
+As of Feb 2022 only Big Sur and Monterey are the supported MacOS versions.
 So for a start you need to make sure your Mac will run one of these versions.
 Ideally the very latest version for additional future-proofing.
+I’m currently running Monterey and it only broke a couple of less-used audio plug-ins.
+I kept an image of my Big Sur system just in case.

 Get MacTracker to see what your existing or potential-purchase Mac is compatible with.
 Then you can think about your actual hardware details.

-Note that Apple are currently in transition between Intel chips and their own Silicon-based products.
+Note that Apple are still in transition between Intel chips and their own Silicon-based products.
 Intel is currently better for compatibility purposes with existing hardware/drivers/apps/plug-ins, but is more expensive and runs hot/consumes power.
-Apple Silicon is very fast, runs cool and is cheaper than Intel equivalents, but doesn’t have as much memory and is not natively supported (yet) by some hardware/drivers/apps/plug-ins.
+Apple Silicon is very fast, runs cool and is cheaper than Intel equivalents, but is not natively supported (yet) by some hardware/drivers/apps/plug-ins.

-General consensus seems to be that getting M1-based Mac now is mostly fine (still a few incompatible things yet) but will likely be even better and more compatible in the future.
+General consensus seems to be that getting M1-based Mac now is generally fine (still a few incompatible things yet) but will likely be even better and more compatible in the future.

 Whichever model Mac you have or intend to get, there are three aspects to focus on: